jhavenz/nova-extended-fields/README.md

 composer require jhavenz/nova-extended-fields
 ```

-## Additional Usage
+### General Usage and Configuration

-As mentioned, each field now has its own file which can also be extended for more advanced usage.
+As mentioned, each extended field now has its own class and can be easily configured using this package's config file.

+As you'll see, I've listed out some sane defaults which you'll find in the config file.
+Feel free to change any of the configurations to the needs of your app.

+Additionally, you'll notice that the static `::field()` method is used whenever instantiating a field.
+This is because
+each extended field has its own binding within the container, bound by its respective class-string.
+e.g. the `FullName` field can be resolved using `app(FullName::class)` and so on.

+Should you need to completely rewire the way that a field is being resolved, you can overwrite any/all the bindings as
+you see fit (though this shouldn't be necessary most of the time).
+_note: you can look at the tests for any examples_

+---

+### Advanced Usage

-This is common for situations where you require custom logic that's beyond the capabilities of the config file.
+In situations where you require custom logic that's beyond the capabilities of what we can
+pass into the config file or the `::fields()` parameters, you can extend any of the
+fields in this package and begin writing your own custom logic.
+This opens up a lot of doors too!

-One example would be the need to use custom `fillUsing` logic.
+One example of this would be the need to use custom `fillUsing` logic on one of your fields.

-Now that we're working with the field directly, we would use the `fillAttributeFromRequest` method (instead of providing
-a callback to `fillUsing`)

 This would look something like this: